I can’t believe it – that last time I tested the Mazda3 GSX was three years ago. The thing is, I still remember it being a great drive.

 The system applies both an infrared camera and infrared LED to monitor the driver’s condition day and night.
 It even functions properly when the driver is wearing sunglasses.
 Mounted within the centre display’s bezel, the camera’s ability to consistently monitor the driver is not affected by actions such as the driver’s hand movements when operating the steering wheel.

-Speaking about the steering wheel, there’s some revised steering wheel controls with chrome finish and raised centre buttons.
-The centre buttons control audio mute, audio source, and on the right hand side, cruise control cancel or resume.
+Speaking about the steering wheel, there are some revised steering wheel controls with a chrome finish and raised centre buttons.
+The centre buttons control audio mute, audio source, and on the right-hand side, cruise control cancel or resume.
 The old controls were great – simple, and functional.
-The new ones, a source of frustration for me.
-I lost track of the amount of times I went to turn the volume up or down (or skip a track) and instead muted the volume (or changed the source).
+The new one is a source of frustration for me.
+I lost track of the number of times I went to turn the volume up or down (or skip a track) and instead muted the volume (or changed the source).
 After a few days of trying really hard, I gave up and solely used the volume knob on the centre console.
 Steering wheel controls on the whole are well designed, but these new ones didn’t do it for me at all.

 Also on the + side for the audio, is the sound quality of the base model GSX.
 The engineers did major work on sound quality, and especially on the positioning of all speakers.
 This has really paid off; for a base model, the audio quality is excellent.
 I can’t wait to see what it’s like with the 12-speaker system in the Limited model.
 The base model also allows you to adjust for driver only, or driver and passengers.